phchma/phchma.github.io/index.md

 * Iron nucleation and whisker growth
 * Reaction kinetics and transport phenomena

-#### Ironmaking burden engineering

-We investigate how the preparation, structure, and properties of ferrous burdens determine their behavior during reduction and high-temperature ironmaking.

-Current interests include:

-* Sinter, pellets, and cold-bonded briquettes
-* Low-carbon burden preparation and utilization of iron-bearing secondary resources
-* Reducibility and gas–solid transport in packed beds
-* Softening–melting–dripping behavior
-* Burden design for hydrogen-rich ironmaking

 #### Granular flow and reactor-scale processes

 We use experiments and numerical methods to understand particle flow, segregation, gas–solid interactions, and reaction behavior in ironmaking reactors.